Mavacamten

 Mavacamten was approved for medical use in the United States in April 2022.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Mavacamten is indicated for the treatment of adults with symptomatic New York Heart Association class II-III obstructive hypertrophic cardiomyopathy to improve functional capacity and symptoms.

+Adverse effects

+The US prescribing information for mavacamten contains a boxed warning regarding heart failure.
+Mavacamten reduces the left ventricular ejection fraction (LVEF) and can cause heart failure due to systolic dysfunction.

 History

-Mavacamten was granted orphan drug designation by the U.S. Food and Drug Administration (FDA).
+Mavacamten was granted orphan drug designation by the US Food and Drug Administration (FDA).

 Society and culture

+Legal status

+On 26 April 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Camzyos, intended for the treatment of symptomatic obstructive hypertrophic cardiomyopathy (oHCM).
+The applicant for this medicinal product is Bristol-Myers Squibb Pharma EEIG.
+In June 2023, the European Commission approved Mavacamten.

+Mavacamten is approved for use in the US, Canada, Australia, South Korea, Singapore, Switzerland, Brazil and Macau.

 Names

 Mavacamten is the international nonproprietary name (INN).